-The continued rise of eCommerce in this fast-paced, interconnected world has driven ongoing revenue growth. eCommerce retailers who have adapted quickly and with conviction to the growing demand for information and social validation by the modern consumer, have seen increased profit margins.
+The continued rise of eCommerce in this fast-paced, interconnected world has driven ongoing revenue growth. eCommerce retailers who have adapted quickly to these paradigm shifts in online shopping habits have seen increased profit margins.

-Looking forward to 2022 and beyond, it is vital for all advertisers and businesses – both physical and online – to keep track of Australian online shopping statistics.
+Looking forward to 2024 and beyond, it is vital for all advertisers and businesses – both physical and online – to keep track of Australian online shopping statistics.

 Advertisers should pay specific attention to industry trends, eCommerce growth, and consumer confidence within their industry to unlock insights and opportunities to increase market share and revenue growth.